aligusnet/terraform-aws/README.md

 # terraform-aws

-Test project that demostrates using terraform to manage AWS services.
+Test project that demostrates using Terraform to manage AWS services.

 ---